 The Wild One

 The one student Dadier just can’t reach is Artie West (Vic Morrow).
 Artie is the leader of a street gang, and really has it out for Dadier—Artie is the one who initiates the assault on Dadier and his fellow teacher Josh Edwards on their walk home.
-After Artie destroys Josh Edwards’ jazz record collection, and Dadier learns Artie has been sending threatening notes to his wife, Dadier calls Artie out.
+After Artie destroys Josh Edwards’ jazz record collection, Dadier learns that Artie has been sending threatening notes to his wife.

 Artie pulls a knife on Dadier in class as revenge.
 To Artie’s surprise however, the rest of the boys don’t back him up: they’re on Dadier’s side.
 With Miller’s help, Dadier has gained their respect.
 When the one student who decides to stick with Artie pulls out a knife and charges at Dadier from behind, Miller comes to Dadier’s aid, and saves his life.
 It cements their friendship, and promotes even more unity in the classroom.

-The film ends with things looking bright for both Dadier and Miller, with each promising the other to stick to school and never give up.
+The film ends with things looking bright for both Dadier and Miller, each promising the other to stick to school and never give up.

-Looking for Gregory Miller
+Blackboard Jungle: Looking for Gregory Miller

 A 27-Year-Old Teenager

 By 1954, Sidney was 27 years old, married, and the father of two daughters.
 When an MGM casting director called him about the casting of the students in Blackboard Jungle, Sidney assumed the guy was asking for names of younger actors he could recommend for these classroom scenes.
-So Sidney gave the rep a few names, and that was the end of the call.
+So Sidney gave the casting director a few names, and that was the end of the call.

-Taking Care of His Family
+Sidney Poitier Takes Care of His Family

-Little did Sidney know, with the success of Blackboard Jungle, he’d never want for film roles, or financial security, again!
+Little did Sidney know, with the success of Blackboard Jungle, he’d never want for film roles, or financial security, again.

 Still No Contract

-“about my future, my family’s future, the future of my race.”
+“[I worried] about my future, my family’s future, the future of my race.”

 “the temptation would have been to accept.
 That’s guaranteed salary, you know?”

-Rock Around the Clock
+Blackboard Jungle & Rock Around the Clock

-Peter’s mother was tap dancing savant Eleanor Powell, so is it any wonder that Peter knew how to pick a good song?
-Young Peter recommended his father and Brooks choose “Rock Around the Clock” for the film.
-Glenn and Brooks listened to the song, and agreed.
+Peter’s mother was tap dancing savant Eleanor Powell, so it’s no wonder that Peter knew how to pick a good song.
+Young Peter recommended his father and Brooks choose “Rock Around the Clock,” still not very popular and a B-side track no less, by Bill Haley and His Comets for the film.

-The familiar “One, two, three o’clock, four o’clock rock!” is the first thing you hear in the film as “Rock Around the Clock” plays during the opening credits, and you are immediately drawn in!
-Peter could not have recommended a better song.
-Looking back, Peter shared that after seeing the film with his parents for the first time at a preview screening,
+The familiar “One, two, three o’clock, four o’clock rock!” is the first thing we hear in Blackboard Jungle as “Rock Around the Clock” plays during the opening credits.
+The song effectively sets the tone for the rest of the film.

 “I loved the whole movie and thought Dad was great, of course, but I couldn’t stop thinking about that credit sequence and the music I loved playing front and center.
 There wasn’t a happier kid than me in the whole world just then.”